Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/sass-css-framework.md

 ## Utility Classes

 Several different Utility classes are provided by this framework.
-These classes provide a modular way to style components using the Standards Toolkit styles, without having to author any styles yourself.
+These classes provide a modular way to style components using the Royal Navy Design System styles, without having to author any styles yourself.